manish-bagdwal1/Jenkins_CI/README.md

 # Jenkins_CI

-Creating continous integration using Jenkins and Github.
+Creating continuous integration using Jenkins and Github.